HellHoleStudios/jade/README.md

 # JaDE

-**UPD 2021/9/3: This project is succeeded by [Koto](https://github.com/HellHoleStudios/koto) which implements all functionalities of Jade and also far superior.**
+**UPD 2021/9/3: This project is succeeded by [Koto](https://github.com/HellHoleStudios/koto) which implements all functionalities of Jade in Kotlin and more.**

 JaDE (or Jade) is the abbreviation of **Ja**va **D**anmaku **E**ngine.